usdot-fhwa-stol/carma-platform/README.md

 ## Release Notes
 The current version release of the CARMA software platform.
 [CARMA Release Notes](<docs/Release_notes.md>)

+**Repo Structure Note:**  The master branch of this repo relfects the second generation of CARMA code and documentation, called CARMA2, which was used by FHWA extensively during 2018.
+However, the team is actively working on the next generation, CARMA3, that is being integrated with [Autoware](https://github.com/autowarefoundation/autoware) for SAE level 2 and 3 automation capability.
+The develop branch now reflects CARMA3 work, and may not be suitable for use outside the development team for a while.
+Third party users are encouraged to continue modifying CARMA2 code (through the contribution process outlined below); please make branches off of the CARMA2-integration branch.
+Updates on this branch will be merged into develop at an appropriate future date.

 ## Roadmap
 The current CARMA development direction and release plans.
 [CARMA Roadmap](<docs/Roadmap.md>)